 So, we know that Steady Sr. was a grandson of Bryant Fowler and Elizabeth Wright Fowler, but do not know which of their children was his father.
 Here, we are making an assumption that the child of Bryant and Elizabeth’s who is Steady’s parent is a son, because Steady carries the Fowler surname.
 As it happens, this is an assumption that will come back to haunt me.

 We do have a hint as to Steady’s parentage, because we have his January 2,1972 obituary:

 In this obituary it states that Steady’s parents are the late Joseph Bryant Fowler and Emma Wilkins.
 We know from the 1870 and 1880 US Census, Gowdysville, Union County, South Carolina and Draytonville, Union County, South Carolina respectively, that Bryant and Elizabeth Fowler did have a son, Joseph (Bryant), along with two other sons and two daughters.
-The family did not move, Cherokee county was created out of part of what has previously been Union County.

 So, we have a list of Bryant and Elizabeth’s known children that looks like this.
 But, remember that there is a 20 year census gap between 1880 and 1900 during which we have no idea who is living in the household of Bryant Fowler and Elizabeth Wright Fowler.

 I set about going down this list of known children of Bryant and Elizabeth with the intent of showing that Steady’s father was their son Joseph Bryant Fowler as stated in his obituary.